You want smart political talk without the meltdowns?

 And so I stood up for that.

-But if I do lose this case, this country will lose something very important to the decision making process.
+But if I do lose this case, this country will lose something very important to the decision-making process.

-So I'll keep you I'll keep you posted on the meantime.
+So I'll keep you posted.

-I'm I'm back uh in my old office in the White House trying to do um the work I can on behalf of President Trump on behalf of the American people, and it's um it's so different, Sean, this time around.
+In the meantime, I'm back in my old office in the White House trying to do the work I can on behalf of President Trump on behalf of the American people.

 Just so different.

-The first time we were low on the learning curve.
+The first time, we were low on the learning curve.

-There were a lot of people inside the perimeter who frankly didn't support the president's agenda.
+There were a lot of people inside the perimeter who, frankly, didn't support the president's agenda.

 I don't even know this, Sean.

-And if if I could, I I'll give you uh an example for your listeners that that really says it all, because you mentioned Sean, you mentioned both tariffs and non-tariff barriers, non-monetary barriers.
+And if I could, I'll give you an example for your listeners that really says it all.

-So just take the case uh of Germany.
+So just take the case of Germany.

-Uh Germany our ally.
+Germany, our ally.

 Well, Germany's an ally.